 - Postprandial blood glucose: This is your post-meal blood glucose.
 It peaks 1 to 1.5 hours after eating.

-Both fasting and postprandial blood glucose are simple home tests, provided you have a glucose meter.
+Both fasting blood sugar and postprandial blood glucose are simple home blood tests, provided you have a glucose meter.
 Just prick your finger, insert the test strip, and record your result.
 If you have a Keto-Mojo blood glucose and ketone meter you can track your results over time with the free app.

-Testing blood sugar is an ideal way to learn the effects of different foods on your body.
+Taking a blood sugar test is an ideal way to learn the effects of different foods on your body.
 Simply take a baseline reading (at least 3 hours after your last meal), eat a particular food, then test 1 or 2 hours after eating.
 You might be surprised which foods spike (or don’t spike) your blood sugar.
 See this guide to testing for your bio-individuality and learn which foods elevate your glucose levels so you can avoid them.

 What Should Your Blood Glucose Be?